 7. The GFI Corporate Engagement Team calculated that plant-based meat sales increased 23 percent in the past year for U.S. retail!
 This is just one of many insights from GFI’s second annual release of Nielsen data for plant-based foods.
 These insights gained widespread coverage, including in AFP, The Washington Post, and Fast Company, which titled its story: “People are really, really into plant-based meat these days.”
 Yup.
 Pretty much.

 8. GFI-Brazil uncovered a market of nearly 60 million Brazilians who are choosing plant-based foods.
 GFI partnered with an international consumer research company to conduct a survey on consumer attitudes about plant-based foods in Brazil.
 Clearly, the time is now for plant-based Brazilian barbecue.

 9. The next generation of good food innovators gathered at the Kellogg School of Management for our event: Rethinking Meat!
-With panelists from Memphis Meats, Kraft Heinz, and Tyson (“We don’t want to be disrupted.
-We want to be part of the disruption.”), this was one of GFI’s many high-impact campus initiatives designed to inspire scientists and entrepreneurs at schools across the US.
+With panelists from UPSIDE Foods, Kraft Heinz, and Tyson (“We don’t want to be disrupted.
+We want to be part of the disruption.” ), this was one of GFI’s many high-impact campus initiatives designed to inspire scientists and entrepreneurs at schools across the US.